OASBO/OSBA/BASA Winter School Finance Workshop 2023-2024

 Fee: $175

-An annual update of timely topics impacting Ohio K-12 schools from the Department of Education & Workforce, the Ohio Auditor of State, County Auditors Association, The Ohio Education Policy Institute, and the education associations.
+This seminar provides an annual update of the most timely topics impacting Ohio K-12 schools from the Department of Education & Workforce, Ohio Auditor of State, County Auditors Association, the Ohio Education Policy Institute, and the education associations.

 Agenda